uriel-reyes/sellertools/README.md

 # sellertools

-sellertools is an early marketplace seller dashboard proof of concept built on the commercetools Merchant Center Apps framework.
-It empowers store owners to manage their store operations efficiently, providing a dedicated dashboard for sellers with store-based authentication, comprehensive order management capabilities, and product selection management.
+sellertools is a powerful multi-vendor application built on the commercetools Merchant Center Apps framework, offering businesses the tools they need to streamline B2B2C, marketplace, franchise, field sales, and other multi-seller models.
+The platform provides third-party sellers with a dedicated dashboard featuring order management, intuitive product selection, store configuration tools, and promotional capabilities—empowering sellers to efficiently manage their complete business operations while maintaining brand consistency and operational control across your distributed selling network.

 ## Purpose